Confederate Memorial Removal

 Work continues on the removal of the Confederate Memorial in Section 16 of Arlington National Cemetery, Arlington, Va., Dec.
 20, 2023.
-(U.S. Army photo by Elizabeth Fraser / Arlington National Cemetery / released)
+(U.S. Army video by Daryl Vaca / Arlington National Cemetery / released)

 |Date Taken: